 The beautiful town of San Sebastian is famous for its textiles that focuses on the art of looms.
 The handicrafts of San Sebastian are unique, that you will not be able to find them anywhere else in the country.
 Working on looms has become a way of life for many of those who live in this beautiful town.

-The El Salvador handicrafts is an attractive tourist tour that combines towns with different attractions, such as high altitude mountains, artisanal villages, ecotourism, gastronomy, and much more.
+The El Salvador arts and craft route is an attractive tourist tour that includes towns with different attractions, such as high altitude mountains, artisanal villages, ecotourism, gastronomy, and much more.

 Most of these towns are decorated attractively with murals that display Salvadoran life.
 Additionally, in these towns, you will find a wide range of tourist services such as hotels and restaurants.